DecBayComp/TRamWAy/doc/inference.rst

 	maps = infer(cells, 'DV')

-However such a straightforward call to :func:`~tramway.helper.inference.infer` may occasionally fail in situations where the observed diffusivities are low and the experimental localization error is not properly set.
+However such a straightforward call to :func:`~tramway.helper.inference.infer` may occasionally fail in situations where the observed diffusivities are low and the experimental localization error is also low.

-An argument that should be first considered in an attempt to deal with runtime errors is `localization_error` (or equivalently the ``-e`` command-line option).
+An argument that should be first considered in an attempt to deal with runtime errors is `min_diffusivity`.

-The inference may indeed hit an error because of this value being too small.
+Another important argument that can help is `localization_error` or `sigma` or `sigma2`.
 See also the `Common parameters and default values`_ section.